 - Day services have been re-designed to enable us to continue our support for existing patients, their families and new patients

 - Our staff continue to provide care in our community and, where appropriate, are using technology to support patients

-- The Inpatient Unit is now able to allow one close family contact to visit a patient.
+- The Inpatient Unit is able to allow one close family contact to visit a patient.
 When a patient is dying they can have up to four visitors two at a time

 - We have temporarily ceased non-essential services which cannot be facilitated remotely: this includes some groups and therapies

 - It may be necessary to make changes to our services, at short notice, to help keep people safe

 If you would like to speak to someone about our services, please call 0345 0130 555

 For the latest Government advice, visit: NHS website